-The month of May is National Mental Health Awareness Month, so now is the perfect time to explore how we, as employers, can reduce the negative impact of mental health conditions on people and workplaces.
+May is National Mental Health Awareness Month, so now is the perfect time to explore how we, as employers, can reduce the negative impact of mental health conditions on people and workplaces.

 About Mental Health Disorders

-The CDC describes mental health disorders as medical conditions that disrupt a person’s thinking, feeling, mood, ability to relate to others, and daily functioning.
+The CDC describes mental health disorders as medical conditions that disrupt a person’s thinking, emotions, mood, ability to relate to others, and daily functioning.
 These conditions often result in a reduced ability to cope with the routine daily activities such as working or managing a household.

 People with mental health disorders face negative stereotyping, prejudice, and discrimination.
 Mental health issues are not a sign of personal weakness and do not exclusively affect individuals of a certain socioeconomic status, age, race, or gender.